How COVID-19 is Changing Health Insurance

 How are Health Insurance Providers Responding

 Insurance providers large and small are experiencing an influx of employer inquiries and customer questions they need to address.
 With the increase in loss of coverages, there is a limitation to communication with providers on a first-come basis.
-Many providers have expressed the need for more agents to better control the wait times and unanswered policyholders.
+Many providers have expressed the need for more customer service agents to better control the wait times and unanswered policyholders.

 Health insurance providers made a commitment to helping prevent the spread of the coronavirus strain COVID-19.
 Each provider is responding differently, while still complying with government-mandated coverages.